Russentt/password-generator/README.md

 # password-generator
 Welcome to Password Generator.
 All you need to do is to execute the script, set a number of characters with which you want your password extension to be generated, and you will receive the result in your clipboard.

+# It is mandatory to have pyperclip installed via
+`pip install pyperclip`